lPrimemaster/stperf/README.md

 # STPerf
 A tiny C/C++ performance profiling tool.
-Native in C++11.
-It's C-API allows for its implementation in almost any environment.
+Written in C++11.
+Its C-API allows for an implementation in almost any environment.

-> ⚠️ This lib is not thread safe. (yet)
+> :warning: `stperf` is now thread safe!
+See `test.cpp` for examples.

 ### Installing
 ##### Directly
 To use `stperf` you can simply copy `stperf.cpp` and `stperf.h` to your project if you have a C++11 compliant compiler.
 Done!